-D. CITY DEVELOPMENT AND INFRASTRUCTURE STANDARDS
+CITY DEVELOPMENT AND INFRASTRUCTURE STANDARDS

-\Rule 4.9.1
+Rule 4.9.1

-Effective upon adoption of this Regulation, except for a parcel or property which is located within the boundary (as such boundary existed on May 1, 1980) of a district which is specifically mentioned in the Agreement and which is capable and willing to provide collection services, no connection shall be made to the System with respect to any use or development with regard to which the bids for construction of, or construction of, infrastructure has occurred, that varies from or is different than adopted City standards and specifications, including, but not limited to, sewer and water line and facilities standards, street and other rights-of-way standards, curb, gutter and sidewalk standards and landscaping, and standards for pedestrian and bicycle ways.
+Effective upon adoption of this Regulation, except for a parcel or property which is located within the boundary (as such boundary existed on May 1, 1980) of a district which is specifically mentioned in the Agreement and which is capable and willing to provide collection services, As of the adoption hereof, no connection shall be made to the System with respect to any use or development with regard to which the bids for construction of, or construction of, infrastructure has or is different than adopted occurred, that varies from City standards and specifications, including, but not limited to, sewer and water line and facilities standards, street and other rights-of-way standards, curb, gutter and sidewalk standards and landscaping, and standards for pedestrian and bicycle ways.
+The Manager may, when the Manager determines it to be impracticable, decline to enforce this rule.

-\Rule 4.9.2
+Rule 4.9.2

-Effective upon adoption of this Resolution, no connection shall be made to the System with respect to any use or development which does not receive the prior approval of the Manager, with respect to the development standards of the City, except for a parcel or property which is located within the boundary (as such boundary existed on May 1, 1980) of a district which is specifically mentioned in the Agreement and which is capable and willing to provide collection services.
+Effective upon adoption of this Resolution, no connection shall be made to the System with respect to any use or development which does not receive the prior approval of the Manager, with respect to the development standards of the City., except for a parcel or property which is located within the boundary (as such boundary existed on May 1, 1980) of a district which is specifically mentioned in the Agreement and which is capable and willing to provide collection services.
+The Manager may, when the Manager determines it to be impracticable, decline to enforce this rule.